Acton Main Line railway station: Crossrail

 Acton Main Line was first proposed to be part of the Crossrail project in the 1990s.
 In 2003, initial public consultation proposed that no Crossrail services would stop at the station.
-In 2004, it was proposed that services would call at the station 7 days a week, but no stations improvements were planned.
-The number of seats available into Central London from the station would double, due to longer and more frequent trains.
+In 2004, it was proposed that services would call at the station seven days a week, but no stations improvements were planned.
+The number of seats available into central London from the station would double, due to longer and more frequent trains.
 Following criticism, it was announced in 2005 that a new station building and step free access would be built as part of the project.

 In May 2011, Network Rail announced that it would deliver improvements and alterations to prepare the station for Crossrail services.
 In 2016, the station design was completed, and submitted to Ealing Council for approval.
 The work would include a new station building designed by Bennetts Associates with level access from Horn Lane, platform extensions, new platform canopies and step-free access to all platforms.
-Outside the station, public realm improvements funded by Transport for London and Ealing Borough Council would include a new roundabout with zebra crossings, widened pavements, street trees and covered cycle parking.
+Outside the station, improvements funded by Transport for London and Ealing Borough Council would include a new roundabout with zebra crossings, widened pavements, street trees and covered cycle parking.

-In mid-2013 a gated barrier was built along the entire length of platforms 2 and 3, protecting passengers from the fast lines.
+In mid-2013, a gated barrier was built along the entire length of platforms 2 and 3, protecting passengers from the fast lines.
 In June 2017, it was announced that completion of the station was delayed until 2019.
 In December 2017, MTR Crossrail took over management of the station from Great Western Railway, with TfL Rail services running from May 2018 in preparation for the full operation of the Elizabeth line.
-In 2019, contracts for the new station building was awarded, allowing construction of the new station building.
+In 2019, contracts for the new station building were awarded, allowing construction of the new station building to proceed.

 Following delays due to the COVID-19 pandemic, the refurbished station opened on 18 March 2021, providing step free access to all platforms.

+Passenger volume

+Since the new station opened in preparation of the new Elizabeth line in 2019, the usage of this station increased by 536% in six years, leading to overcrowding during peak hours.
+TfL added extra stops at this station on two peak hour services from Reading as passengers were struggling to board trains towards London.